bradcush/document/README.md

   - Start a task `npm: watch` to compile the code
   - Run the extension in a new VS Code window

-## Packing project
+## Packaging

-- Install vsce globally running `npm install -f vsce`
+- Install vsce globally running `npm install -g vsce`
 - Ensure current directory is the `document` project
 - Run `vsce package` to create `vsix` format

+## Testing

+End-to-end testing using an instance of VS Code

+- Run `npm test` to start the Mocha test suite
+- VS Code will be downloaded if needed automatically